CONABIO/antares3-docker/antares3-datacube/README.md

 `/tmp/` (intermediary results)

-`/home/madmex_user/conf/` (configurations as setup.sh, .env and entrypoint.sh to use madmex_user as madmex_admin so they can rw on LUSTRE)
+`/home/madmex_user/conf/` (configurations as setup.sh, .env and entrypoint.sh to use madmex_user as madmex_admin and can rw on LUSTRE)

 ```
 sudo docker run \